eclipse/packages/charts/hono/README.md

 adapters:

   # mount (existing) Kubernetes secret which contains
-  # credentials for connecting to services
+  # credentials for connecting to services to all enabled adapters
-  extraSecretMounts:
+  http:
+    extraVolumes:
-  - customRegistry:
+    - name: "custom-registry"
+      secret:
-      secretName: "my-secret"
+        secretName: "custom-http-secret"
+    extraVolumeMounts:
+    - name: "custom-registry"
       mountPath: "/etc/custom"

+  mqtt:
+    extraVolumes:
+    - name: "custom-registry"
+      secret:
+        secretName: "custom-mqtt-secret"
+    extraVolumeMounts:
+    - name: "custom-registry"
+      mountPath: "/etc/custom"

   # provide connection params
-  # assuming that "my-secret" contains credentials files
+  # assuming that "custom-*-secret" contains an "adapter.credentials" file
   tenantSpec:
     host: my-custom.registry.org
     port: 5672
+    trustStorePath: "/etc/custom/registry-trust-store.pem"
-    credentialsPath: "/etc/custom/tenant-service-credentials.properties"
+    credentialsPath: "/etc/custom/adapter.credentials"
   deviceRegistrationSpec:
     host: my-custom.registry.org
     port: 5672
+    trustStorePath: "/etc/custom/registry-trust-store.pem"
-    credentialsPath: "/etc/custom/registration-service-credentials.properties"
+    credentialsPath: "/etc/custom/adapter.credentials"
   credentialsSpec:
     host: my-custom.registry.org
     port: 5672
+    trustStorePath: "/etc/custom/registry-trust-store.pem"
-    credentialsPath: "/etc/custom/credentials-service-credentials.properties"
+    credentialsPath: "/etc/custom/adapter.credentials"
 ```

 All of the *specs* need to contain Hono client configuration properties as described in the
 [client admin guide](https://www.eclipse.org/hono/docs/admin-guide/hono-client-configuration/).
 Make sure to adapt/add properties as required by the custom service implementations.
 The information contained in the *specs* will then be used by all protocol adapters that get deployed.
-As a consequence, it is not possible to use credentials for the services which are specific to the
-individual protocol adapters.

-Note that *my-secret* is expected to already exist in the name space that Hono gets installed to, i.e. the Helm chart
+Note that *custom-http-secret* and *custom-http-secret* are expected to already exist in the name space
-will **not** create this secret.
+that Hono gets installed to, i.e. the Helm chart will **not** create these secrets.
+Also note that even
+if the two secrets both contain a file *adapter.properties*, the content of these files can be specific
+to each adapter, i.e. the adapters can still use credentials that are specific to the type of adapter.

 Assuming that the file is named `customRegistry.yaml`, the values can then be passed to the Helm 3 `install` command
 as follows: